radziko/colo_mlops/reports/README.md

 >
 > Answer:

 The biggest challenges of the project has been building the pipeline being dependent on the cloud services.
 The use of Google Cloud services has been the most difficult since there is a lack of documentation in some cases, while the existing documentation did not always get us to the point where the services were working.
-Vertex was a profound example of this.
+Vertex was an example of this, especially parsing environment variables to Vertex was difficult.
+This resulted in us having to use Hydra, such that it received all of the environment variables and secrets allowing our pipeline to actually set the environment variables that our program required.
 Also, the use of some software did require some tricky adjustments when wanting to transfer the classifier to the Cloud and API.
 Here, the handling of configuration files with Hydra was an obstacle.

+Two things are not included in the project: Monitoring and Scalabilty.
+The monitoring was not included since we did not have enough time to actually implement a way to store predictions, and then afterwards generate the monitoring report to examine data drift.
+The scalability is somewhat handled with the use of cloud services, since these handles the amount of traffic.
+We wanted to experiment with the use of GPUs in the cloud, but did not obtain quotas for them from Google, despite the multiple requests.

 ### Question 27